Variational Theory and Domain Decomposition for Nonlocal Problems: Nonlocal Spectral Equivalence

 Therefore, the scaled nonlocal bilinear form asymptotically converges to the local bilinear form:

-Using the nonlocal Poincar\'{e} inequality \eqref{eq:PoincareIneq} and \eqref{eq:nonlocalConvergence}, we have
+Using the nonlocal Poincar\'{e} inequality \eqref{eq:PoincareIneqGeneral} and \eqref{eq:nonlocalConvergence}, we have

-Therefore, for the left hand side to remain finite, we have to enforce $m \geq 3$.
-We desire for the largest possible lower bound in the nonlocal Poincar\'{e} inequality, and $m = 3$ is the numerically observed value of $m$ in 1D; see the experiments in \S\ref{sec:auu1D}.
+Therefore, for the left hand side to remain finite, we have to enforce that $\lambda_{Pncr}(\OmegaNLC, \delta) = c(\OmegaNLC) \, \delta^m$ with $m \geq 3$.
+We desire the largest possible lower bound in the nonlocal Poincar\'{e} inequality.
+This implies that $m = 3$, which is in agreement with \eqref{poincareDelta} and is observed numerically in 1D; see the experiments in \S\ref{sec:auu1D}.